-If no strong collective action is undertaken soon, climate change is expected to dramatically deteriorate the well-being of future generations.
+If no strong collective action is undertaken soon, then climate change is expected to dramatically deteriorate the well-being of future generations.
 Although the precise consequences of our inaction are still hard to quantify, there is no question that a business-as-usual scenario would be catastrophic.
-The 5th Report of the IPCC (IPCC 2014) estimates that the average temperature would increase by somewhere between 2.5°C and 7.8°C by the end of this century, after having already increased by almost 1°C over the last century.
-Despite the emergence over the last three decades of solid scientific information about the climate impacts of increased CO_2 concentration in the atmosphere, the world's emissions of greenhouse gases (GHGs) have never been larger, rising from 30 GtCO2eq/year in 1970 to 49 GtCO2eq/year in 2010.
+The 5th Report of the IPCC (IPCC, 2014) estimates that the average temperature would increase by somewhere between 2.5°C and 7.8°C by the end of this century, after having already increased by almost 1°C over the last century.
+Our emissions of greenhouse gases (GHGs) have never been larger than today.
+Limiting the increase in temperature to 2°C is thus an immense challenge, with a still increasing world population and, hopefully, more